AdminTurnedDevOps/azure-and-python/README.md

 # azure-and-python
-All things infrastructure, IaC, automation, and DevOps related  with Azure and Python3
+All things infrastructure, automation, and DevOps related  with Azure and Python3

 # The Goal
 When you think of Azure automation, you think PowerShell.
 This is true, however, there are other automation tools in place that do the same with a different perspective.
 The goal of this repository is to provide you with Python code that you would typically write in PowerShell.